Sunday 31 January 2016

 Luftwaffe groups on Facebook

 As one enthusiast put it when faced with a poster seeking details of the Bf 109 K-14s delivered to JG 52 and whose reference library appeared to comprise one solitary Squadron Signal monograph ; ".. there are certain places and mediums to have serious discussions on aviation history and certain places where it is futile to attempt such a task..."
 Or as another said; "..sorry, I prefer to be stupid on the 12 o'Clock High forum than brilliant on Facebook..".
-Too many posters and too many fantasists who spend every day putting on line out-of-date artworks, pictures of Erich Hartmann, entire pages of Luftwaffe im Focus, a whole book of Sundin profile artworks, not to mention all the rare pictures from the two volume JG 300 history or even the JG 300 web site..
+Too many posters and too many fantasists who spend every day putting on line out-of-date artworks, pictures of Erich Hartmann, entire pages of Luftwaffe in Focus, a whole book of Sundin profile artworks, not to mention all the rare pictures from the two volume JG 300 history or even the JG 300 web site..

 The ease with which FB 'works' appears to be part of the 'problem'.
 Browsing the various Groups can be much quicker and faster than wading through a forum - as any FB user will know you get updates -or "notifications"- the moment your 'friends' post.
-Some of these FB groups may quickly rival 'traditional' internet forums over-seen by ever-present and over-bearing moderators ( and I don't mean you Nick!)..
+Some of these FB groups may quickly rival 'traditional' internet forums over-seen by ever-present and over-bearing moderators ( and I don't mean you Nick!).

 Subject: Re: Facebook copyright report Form